jempico/meme-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 As part of my React learning journey, I've built a simple random meme generator.
+It takes a series of random images from an external API, and allows the user to add some "meme-styled" text.

 This app was built while following the course <a href="https://scrimba.com/learn/learnreact">Learn React For Free (updated)</a> by Bob Ziroll on Scrimba.

 Here's a look at other projects I've built during the course: 👀